Underwood Introduces Legislation to Make Health Care More Affordable, Reduce Premium Costs

 In February, Underwood introduced legislation that would help protect Americans with preexisting conditions by overturning an Administration rule that expands limited duration insurance, commonly known as “junk plans.”
 The legislation followed action by the Administration that finalized a rule expanding short-term, limited-duration health insurance plans that do not have to offer patient protections like coverage for preexisting conditions or essential health benefits like maternity care, prescription drugs, and hospitalization that the Affordable Care Act requires.
 Underwood is on the Health, Education, Labor, and Pensions subcommittee of the Education and Labor Committee.

-A one-pager of this legislation can be found here.
+A one-pager of this legislation can be found here: Health Care Affordability Act.